-Download the our Lake Somerset recreation map [4MB] to take with you or pick one up from the Wivenhoe Information Centre, Fernvale Futures Centre, Esk Visitor Information Centre or Kilcoy Information Centre.
+Download the our Lake Somerset Recreation Guide [4MB] to take with you or pick one up from the Wivenhoe Information Centre, Fernvale Futures Centre, Esk Visitor Information Centre or Kilcoy Information Centre.

 Due to the safety risks posed by submerged hazards, a 6 knot speed limit in the northern part of Lake Somerset has been endorsed by Marine Safety Queensland (MSQ).
 Signage will be erected at all launch points advising of the 6 knot speed limit area.
 Seqwater staff will continue to actively patrol the lake, and will monitor speeding this northern area.
 Details of the boundaries of the zone can be viewed here.

 Please note that shoreline fishing and boating are permitted at the appropriate sections of the designated recreation areas.
 Other areas of the shoreline may be private land or may be subject to re-vegetation projects, and access to that land is not permitted for shoreline fishing nor for launching, retrieving or beaching vessels.